 There are several indirect ways to gather information.
 You can seek out annual research reports or read industry publications to discover trends and benchmarks.
 With your own content, metrics like time on page and click rates will indicate which materials interest your audience.

 For some information, however, you must directly acquire it from your best data source: your customers.
 Customer surveys are a great way to get the information you need to make educated decisions.
-In this article, we’ll review 10 tips for using surveys as a B2B company and cover some of the best tools that you can use to create surveys and collect responses.
+In this article, we’ll review the types of surveys typically used by a B2B company and the tools you can use to create those surveys and collect responses.

 Types of Surveys